badu/badu.github.io/_content/about.md

 ###### (November 2017 - November 2018)

 * Freelancing for various customers
-* Implementation of a dependency injection middleware that would conform with best practices while simplifying workflow of controllers of those servers.
+* Implementation of a dependency injection middleware that would conform with best practices while simplifying the workflow of controllers of those servers.
-* Created an automated trading bot which is listening on the exchange service and that initiates trades and hedge against the market.
+* Created an automated trading bot which is listening to the exchange service and initiates trades and hedges against the market.
-* Contributed on building of a bidirectional synchronization automation tool between internal data and sales force for business operations.
+* Contributed to the building of a bidirectional synchronization automation tool between internal data and sales force for business operations.
-* Reduce coupling on [reflect package](https://github.com/badu/reflect), so it can be used on low memory devices.
+* Reduce coupling on [reflect package](https://github.com/badu/reflect), so it can be used on low-memory devices.
-* Fixed the standard [json package](https://github.com/badu/json) omit empty bug.
+* Fixed the standard [json package](https://github.com/badu/json) omits empty bug.
 Reduced the number of allocations and added a few enhancements.
-* Several [Codility](https://www.codility.com/) Golden awards, challenges solved in Go (links are available on my LinkedIn profile page).
+* Several [Codility](https://www.codility.com/) Golden awards and challenges were solved in Go (links are available on my LinkedIn profile page).
 * Solved over 400 problems on HackerRank for fun - see my profile [here](https://www.hackerrank.com/badu_ro?hr_r=1)
 * Dug deep into [radix trees](https://github.com/badu/radix)